tjimsk/conway-game-of-life/README.md

 ### Server
 - Additional time would be spent on the following:
 	- Adding an extra integration test to cover active cells following rule #4 and their assigned averaged colour.
+	- The use of goroutines for concurrency is very advantageous for performance and code clarity, but its typical tradeoff is testability.
+There would need to be some additional refactoring to ensure that everything can be tested, up to a satisfactory coverage level.
 	- Implementing mutex while accessing cells and other grid properties.
 	- Better error handling/logging: currently the server kills the socket connection and lets the client reconnect whenever any message fails to send/receive.
 While this is okay in a session-less version of the app, that would need to be handled with more care otherwise.
 ### Client